-The atmospheric transmission as a function of wavelength, at the time each observation is made, is known at some position in the field-of-view by taking the ratio of spectrophotometricly calibrated stellar spectrum of a bright ($8^{th} - 10^{th}$ magnitude) star, as measured by the auxiliary/Calpyso/calibration telescope, to the BP/RP spectrum as measured above the atmosphere by Gaia.
+The atmospheric transmission as a function of wavelength, at the time each observation is made, is known at some position in the field-of-view by taking the ratio of spectrophotometricly calibrated stellar spectrum of a bright ( $8^{th}-10^{th}$ magnitude) star, as measured by the auxiliary/Calpyso/calibration telescope, to the BP/RP spectrum as measured above the atmosphere by Gaia.

 It should be noted that the effective delivered spectral resolution of both the Gaia spectrophotometry and the atmospheric absorption can be improved using model fits.
-The stellar spectra from Gaia, with ($R \sim 40 - 70$) for the BP and RP spectra respectively[33], can be fitted to standard stellar spectral types, as will be done internally by Gaia for their data releases[3].
+The stellar spectra from Gaia, with ( $R\sim 40-70$ ) for the BP and RP spectra respectively[33], can be fitted to standard stellar spectral types, as will be done internally by Gaia for their data releases[3].
 For the atmospheric absorption profile, as described in §4.6.1, the absorption features from the atmosphere will be fitted to an atmospheric transmission model (e.g. MODTRAN etc.), allowing us to improve the delivered measurement of the spectral absorption features present at the time of observation.

-Images are flat-fielded using the color of the sky at the time of observation, and then re-flatfield with some pre-selected SED12.
-After this, per-object corrections are made, to correct for both the object's assumed SED and the atmospheric transmission at the time of observation.
+Images are initially flat-fielded using the color of the sky at the time of observation.
+This ensures that the sky background is correctly flat-fielded, and can therefore be smoothly subtracted across amplifier and chip boundaries without residual discontinuities.
+This flat-fielding is then reversed, and the resulting sky-background-subtracted image is re-flatfield with some pre-selected SED in order to obtain a first-order estimate of the object's SED.
+Later in processing, when an assumed SED has been derived for each object, per-object corrections are made to adjust both for the derived SED and for the atmospheric transmission at the time of observation.
 With each object now flat-fielded with the appropriate spectrum, and the atmospheric transmission and system response functions corrected for in each visit, the photometric zero-point for the visit is fitted using the photometric standard star set.
 This therefore leaves just the overall flux level unknown, thus bringing us to one global photometric zero-point for the entire survey.